lyngon/redgrease/docs/source/intro.rst

 Redis Gears
 -----------

-`Redis Gears <https://redislabs.com/modules/redis-gears/>`_  is an official extension module for Redis, also developed by `Redis Labs <https://redislabs.com/>`_, which allows for distributed Python computations on the Redis server itself.
+`RedisGears <https://redislabs.com/modules/redis-gears/>`_  is an official extension module for Redis, also developed by `Redis Labs <https://redislabs.com/>`_, which allows for distributed Python computations on the Redis server itself.

 From the `official Redis Gears site <https://redislabs.com/modules/redis-gears/>`_: